christophrus/rummikub-tracker/README.md

 - **Browser Compatibility**: Web Speech API may not work in all browsers
 - **localStorage Limits**: Most browsers limit to ~5-10MB
 - **Offline Only**: No cloud sync (all data stored locally)
+- **Large Images**: Player photos are compressed to reduce storage usage

 ## 🤝 Contributing